Highlights from the Ratings and Financial Report for Match Group Inc. (MTCH)

-Match Group Inc. (NASDAQ:MTCH) went down by -4.37% from its latest closing price compared to the recent 1-year high of $127.42.
-The company’s stock price has collected -2.93% of loss in the last five trading sessions.
-Barron’s reported on 10/29/20 that IAC Stock Is Too Cheap, Analyst Says.
-Check Out the Sum of the Parts.
+Match Group Inc. (NASDAQ:MTCH) went up by 4.88% from its latest closing price compared to the recent 1-year high of $129.31.
+The company’s stock price has collected 10.52% of gains in the last five trading sessions.
+Barron’s reported 7 hours ago that IAC Raises $150 Million for Vimeo Unit, Plans Spinoff

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.